Avaiga/taipy-doc/docs/knowledge_base/tips/pyspark/index.md

 packages without explicit support.

-> If you're already familiar with PySpark and Taipy, you can skip ahead to "2.
-The Taipy configuration (*config.py*)".
+> If you're already familiar with PySpark and Taipy, you can skip ahead to "The Taipy configuration".
 That section dives right into defining a function for a Taipy task to run a PySpark application.
 Otherwise, read on!

 ![Illustration](images/front.png){width=80% style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }